doersino/handwriting/presentation/presentation.md

 A better approach is to do this in *two discrete stages*:

-1. Determine potential characters based on the pen stroke's *first four cardinal directions*.
+1. Determine **candidate characters** based on the pen stroke's *first four cardinal directions*.
-2. Consult *lookup table*: mapping from set of characters to best fit based on selected features.
+2. Settle on **best fit** by matching *selected stroke features*.

 Less flexible than the procedure presented in the original memo, but significantly more *idiomatic* and concise.

-TODO point out that focus was on feature extraction, not mapping to characters because that's boring
+^ point out that focus was on feature extraction, not mapping to characters because that's boring

 ---